-The Northern Hemisphere was characterised by regional temperature contrasts, especially north of 30°N. Quite often this phenomenon is reflecting dominant patterns of jet streams in the Northern Hemisphere.
-One of the most pronounced temperature events in 2019 was the continuation of relatively cold conditions in much of North America.
-Additionally, the relatively warm conditions in Europe, Siberia and Alaska also prevailed from 2018.
+The Northern Hemisphere was characterised by regional temperature contrasts, especially north of 40oN.
+Quite often this phenomenon is reflecting dominant patterns of jet streams in the Northern Hemisphere.
+Two of the most pronounced temperature events in 2020 was the warm conditions in northern Russia and Siberia, and the continuation of relatively cold conditions in much of North America.

-Near the Equator surface air temperatures were generally near the average for the previous 10 years, much like the situation in 2018.
+Near the Equator surface air temperatures were generally near or below the average for the previous 10 years.
+In the Pacific Ocean cooler conditions reflect the ongoing La Niña episode.

-In the Southern Hemisphere surface air temperatures were near the average for the previous 10 years.
-Much of the oceans were relatively cold, while most of the land areas were relatively warm.
+In the Southern Hemisphere surface air temperatures were near or below the average for the previous 10 years.
+In general conditions were cooler compared to 2019.

-In the Arctic, the European sector was relatively cold, while most other regions of the Arctic in 2019 was relatively warm.
+In the Arctic, the American and Atlantic sectors was relatively cold, while most of the Russia-Siberian sectors were relatively warm.

-The Antarctic continent was mainly characterised by near average temperatures in 2019, in contrast to 2018, where most Antarctic regions were relatively warm.
+The Antarctic continent was mainly characterised by near average temperatures in 2020, in continuation of conditions in 2019.

-Summing up for 2019, global average air temperatures were relatively high, reflecting the recent moderate 2018-19 El Niño episode playing out in the Pacific Ocean.
-Thus, the global surface air temperature record in 2019 continues to be highly influenced by this oceanographic phenomenon.
+Summing up for 2020, global average air temperatures were relatively high, reflecting the recent 2019-20 moderate El Niño episode playing out in the Pacific Ocean.
+At the end of 2020, however, this has been followed by an La Niña episode.
+Thus, the global surface air temperature record in 2020 continues to be highly influenced by such oceanographic phenomena.

-Lower troposphere temperature from satellites, updated to year 2019
+Lower troposphere temperature from satellites, updated to year 2020